Table of Contents (TOC):

 ECTS is also used for recognising not just study exchange experiences, but full-time Bachelor's, Master's, and Doctorate (PhD) degrees as well.

-The benefits for ECTS for students include:
+The benefits of ECTS for students include:

 Some examples of ECTS credits assigned per degree type are: